c-heat16/scaled_sinkhorn_knopp/README.md

 Scaled Sinkhorn-Knopp yields more aligned cluster assignments compared to previous distribution-aware cluster assignment mechanisms such as [SoLar](https://github.com/hbzju/SoLar/), particularly in the face of poor, or low-confidence initial cluster predictions.
-In the figure below, SoLar and our Scaled Sinkhorn-Knopp were used to cluster 500 batches of synthetic predictions of varying quality, denoted by µ, with a batch size of 256, k=24 clusters and imbalance ratio of γ=4.
+SoLar and our Scaled Sinkhorn-Knopp were used to cluster 500 batches of synthetic predictions of varying quality, denoted by µ, with a batch size of 256, k=24 clusters and imbalance ratio of γ=4, with the average resulting *assigned* distribution presented in the figure below.
 Given a prescribed distribution β = {β0, β1, ..., βk}, a set of synthetic predictions P of shape (N, k) are created such that Nxβi records have probability µ of being assigned to cluster i.
 As such, larger values of µ denote *stronger* predictions, with µ=-1 used to denote random predictions.

 ![Prescribed vs assigned distribution](figures/prescribed_vs_assigned_distribution.png)